 Jimi puts in a bunch of classic Experience crowd pleasers here but they do sound a little hurried and lack passion.
-"Hey Joe" is marred by sound problems (walkie -talkie interference like at the Isle Of Wight Festival) and his Jimi's drops out at one point on "Foxy Lady" and he forgets the words when he comes back in (he certainly wouldn't have released a lot of this stuff).
+"Hey Joe" is marred by sound problems (walkie -talkie interference like at the Isle Of Wight Festival), his vocals drop out at one point on "Foxy Lady" and he forgets the words when he comes back in (he certainly wouldn't have released a lot of this stuff).
 Interestingly, during "Voodoo Child", he raps a few lines from another embyonic song "Keep On Grooving" which he eventually incorporated into "Midnight Lighting".
 Again, it doesn't come off all that well.
 So all in all it's a up and down ride, punctuated as usual by some stunning guitar playing.
 The sound is amazing with Jimi finding a unique tone for these performances and Mitch's drum fill the space beautifully.

 Interesting that the cover (inspired from a bill poster at the time ?) announces "The Jimi Hendrix Experience", even though Jimi had theoretically abandoned that group name since June 1969.
 Jimi's manager, Michael Jeffrey knew that the crowd pulling name was The Experience and he communicated that to the promoters, he wanted to kill all confusion that might relate to the Band Of Gypsys fiasco.
-Jeffrey had really wanted Noel out out there aswell for this tour, he even set up a Rolling Stone interview (in early 1970) with Jimi, Mitch and Noel, to announce a reformation, but Jimi finally retained Billy Cox for his 1970 work.
+Jeffrey had really wanted Noel out out there aswell for this tour and he had even set up a Rolling Stone interview (in early 1970) with Jimi, Mitch and Noel, to announce a reformation but Jimi finally retained Billy Cox for his 1970 work.
 In an another 1970 interview Jimi had in fact evoked the possibility of keeping the Experience name, but I beleive he was calling the band The Cry Of Love on the last tour.
 Whatever, it is strange and confusing that the Hendrix Estate retain the original group name for this release, thus breaking a discographic tradition.
 For us all, The Jimi Hendrix Experience will forever be: Jimi, Mitch and Noel.